Kirosamurai/RISCV-32I-Implementation/README.txt

 2. Directory Structure
 3. How to build
 4. How to execute
-5. How to view output
+5. How to view output/GUI

 Developer Details
 -----------------